aldefouw/redcap-api-transfer/README.md

       url: https://redcap.destination.url/api/
       token: api_token_string

-Replace above values with appropriate values for your REDCap URls and tokens.
+Replace above values with appropriate values for your REDCap URLs and tokens.

 **_Note that YAML format is white-space sensitive._**